Do I need insurer approval to change GP in a NSW CTP claim?

 Frequently asked questions

-Can I change my GP during a NSW CTP claim?
+- Can I change my GP without insurer approval during a NSW CTP claim?

-Do I need insurer approval before changing GP?
+- What should I record before changing GP?